 There’s no question that deadlines can play a part in keeping remote or hybrid teams focused.
 A recent study published in the academic journal Cognition found that when people have a clear sense of their progress towards a goal, their cognitive performance is improved: they take fewer rests and suffer from less fatigue.

 As such, while hybrid working is known for its flexibility, deadlines provide a helpful, concrete target for your people to work towards.

 Adding an element of collaboration and openness to your deadlines through joint goal-setting exercises doesn’t just increase your people’s motivation—it also helps your people to feel more connected to, and aligned with, the rest of their teams (not to mention your organization as a whole!).

 MORE ON GOALS | ‘Goal Setting: Motivating Your People to Keep Developing’

 Setting the above expectations will only be as effective as the way they’re communicated.
 And, while leaders have always needed good communication skills, hybrid and remote teams will require a lot more than a manager who simply issues instructions.

 In this new working landscape, good communication means getting your point across to people in a wide array of locations—and even cultures.

 On a practical level, this entails a solid grasp of the technologies you’re using to communicate.
-Video conferencing software, engagement surveys, and performance management platforms are now an essential part of your managers’ toolkits, and knowing how to use them effectively is just as important as knowing how to communicate clearly to your teams.
+Video conferencing software, engagement surveys, learning management systems (LMS), and performance management platforms are now an essential part of your managers’ toolkits, and knowing how to use them effectively is just as important as knowing how to communicate clearly to your teams.